intothevoid/kramerbot/README.md

 A Telegram bot to get you the latest deals from websites like https://www.ozbargain.com.au and https://amazon.com.au.
 Let Kramer watch deals so you don't have to.
 Giddy up!

-**Note:** This version is CLI-only and does not include a web interface or API.
+**Note:** This version includes a Telegram web app interface for users to manage their preferences.

 ## Features